 How do we capture the email addresses and/or phone numbers so that we have enough people to send these nurturing messages to?
+This is one of the best marketing ideas we can share with you.
 We create a lead magnet.
 This is an irresistible piece of content that the potential new patient is willing to exchange his/her contact information to access.
 We’ve all seen these.

 Here are two examples of lead magnets

 No site can capture 100% of those that do not convert on the first visit to the site and put them into your funnel.
 The funnel builds very nicely over time, and before you know it, you have thousands of people being nurtured, and your patient flow is increased substantially.